rhomobile/rhomobile-docs/docs/en/5.0.0/api/SimulScan.md

 #SimulScan
 <div class="btn-group"><a href="#Methods" class="btn"><i class="icon-cog"></i> Methods<sup>&nbsp;11</sub></a><a class="btn dropdown-toggle" data-toggle="dropdown" data-target="#" href="#Methods" >  <span class="caret"></span>&nbsp;</a><ul class="dropdown-menu" style="max-height: 500px;overflow: auto;"><li class="disabled"><a tabindex="-1" href="#"><b><i>Constructs</i></b></a><li><a href="#mclose" data-target="cMethodclose" class="autouncollapse">Destructor</a></li></li><li class="divider"></li><li class="disabled"><a tabindex="-1" href="#"><b><i>Methods - Class</i></b></a><li><a href="#mgetDefaultSTATIC" data-target="cMethodgetDefault" class="autouncollapse">getDefault</a></li><li><a href="#msetDefaultSTATIC" data-target="cMethodsetDefault" class="autouncollapse">setDefault</a></li></li><li class="divider"></li><li class="disabled"><a tabindex="-1" href="#"><b><i>Methods - Instance</i></b></a><li><a href="#mcaptureDocument" data-target="cMethodcaptureDocument" class="autouncollapse">captureDocument</a></li><li><a href="#mfetchTemplates" data-target="cMethodfetchTemplates" class="autouncollapse">fetchTemplates</a></li><li><a href="#mgetAllProperties" data-target="cMethodgetAllProperties" class="autouncollapse">getAllProperties</a></li><li><a href="#mgetDataUri" data-target="cMethodgetDataUri" class="autouncollapse">getDataUri</a></li><li><a href="#mgetProperties" data-target="cMethodgetProperties" class="autouncollapse">getProperties</a></li><li><a href="#mgetProperty" data-target="cMethodgetProperty" class="autouncollapse">getProperty</a></li><li><a href="#msetProperties" data-target="cMethodsetProperties" class="autouncollapse">setProperties</a></li><li><a href="#msetProperty" data-target="cMethodsetProperty" class="autouncollapse">setProperty</a></li></li></ul></div><div class="btn-group"><a href="#Properties" class="btn"><i class="icon-list"></i> Properties<sup>&nbsp;18</sup></a><button href="#" class="btn dropdown-toggle" data-toggle="dropdown">  <span class="caret"></span>&nbsp;</button><ul class="dropdown-menu" style="max-height: 500px;overflow: auto;"><li class="disabled"><a tabindex="-1" href="#"><b><i>Class Properties</i></b></a><li><a href="#pversion" data-target="cPropertyversion" class="autouncollapse">version</a></li></li><li class="divider"></li><li class="disabled"><a tabindex="-1" href="#"><b><i>Instance Properties</i></b></a><li><a href="#paudioFeedback" data-target="cPropertyaudioFeedback" class="autouncollapse">audioFeedback</a></li><li><a href="#pautoImageCapture" data-target="cPropertyautoImageCapture" class="autouncollapse">autoImageCapture</a></li><li><a href="#pdebug" data-target="cPropertydebug" class="autouncollapse">debug</a></li><li><a href="#pdecodeAudioFeedback" data-target="cPropertydecodeAudioFeedback" class="autouncollapse">decodeAudioFeedback</a></li><li><a href="#pdelayResultDisplay" data-target="cPropertydelayResultDisplay" class="autouncollapse">delayResultDisplay</a></li><li><a href="#pflashMode" data-target="cPropertyflashMode" class="autouncollapse">flashMode</a></li><li><a href="#pframeThreshold" data-target="cPropertyframeThreshold" class="autouncollapse">frameThreshold</a></li><li><a href="#phapticFeedback" data-target="cPropertyhapticFeedback" class="autouncollapse">hapticFeedback</a></li><li><a href="#pidentificationTimeout" data-target="cPropertyidentificationTimeout" class="autouncollapse">identificationTimeout</a></li><li><a href="#pinputSource" data-target="cPropertyinputSource" class="autouncollapse">inputSource</a></li><li><a href="#pledFeedback" data-target="cPropertyledFeedback" class="autouncollapse">ledFeedback</a></li><li><a href="#plogDirectory" data-target="cPropertylogDirectory" class="autouncollapse">logDirectory</a></li><li><a href="#pnegativeFrameThreshold" data-target="cPropertynegativeFrameThreshold" class="autouncollapse">negativeFrameThreshold</a></li><li><a href="#pprocessingTimeout" data-target="cPropertyprocessingTimeout" class="autouncollapse">processingTimeout</a></li><li><a href="#ptemplate" data-target="cPropertytemplate" class="autouncollapse">template</a></li><li><a href="#ptemplateDirectory" data-target="cPropertytemplateDirectory" class="autouncollapse">templateDirectory</a></li><li><a href="#puiResultConfirmation" data-target="cPropertyuiResultConfirmation" class="autouncollapse">uiResultConfirmation</a></li></li></ul></div><div class="btn-group"><a href="#Examples" class="btn"><i class="icon-edit"></i> Examples<sup>&nbsp;2</sup></a><button href="#" class="btn dropdown-toggle" data-toggle="dropdown">  <span class="caret"></span>&nbsp;</button><ul class="dropdown-menu" style="max-height: 500px;overflow: auto;"><li><a href="#e0" data-target="eExample0" class="autouncollapse">Download Templates</a></li><li><a href="#e1" data-target="eExample1" class="autouncollapse">Capture Document</a></li></ul></div><div class="btn-group pull-right"><button class="btn dropdown-toggle" id="apiFilterBtn" data-toggle="dropdown" href="#" title="Filter Properties and Methods"><i class="icon-filter "></i>Show</button><select id="apiFilter" class="dropdown-menu apiFilter"><option value="all">All</option><option value="js">JavaScript</option><option value="ruby">Ruby</option><option value="android">Android</option><option value="ios">iOS</option><option value="wm">Windows Mobile</option><option value="wp8">Windows Phone 8</option><option value="w32">Windows Desktop</option><option value="msi">MSI Only</option></select></div><div  id="apibody" style="overflow:auto;padding-right: 5px;">
-<p>The SimulScan is a software solution that enables customers to extract and</p>

-<pre><code>process various types of information from documents.
-A single document may contain barcodes, text, image data and
-forms, using SimulScan this data can be extracted programmatically using OCR, barcode decoding and image capture.
-For example, a driver's license can be thought of as a template containing regions such as name and address, signature and photo, each of these regions are processed and returned to RhoElements separately by SimulScan so Optical Character Recognition captures the owners name and address whilst their photo is captured separately.
-These regions are defined by a template which maps the various regions of the document to the data they contain and can be created on-line at [The SimulScan template builder](https://dpx-uat.motorolasolutions.com/).
-This API is available only on Symbol Android devices with firmware supporting SimulScan.
+<p>The SimulScan is a software solution that enables customers to extract and process various types of information from documents.
+A single document may contain barcodes, text, image data and forms, using SimulScan this data can be extracted programmatically using OCR, barcode decoding and image capture.
+For example, a driver&rsquo;s license can be thought of as a template containing regions such as name and address, signature and photo, each of these regions are processed and returned to RhoElements separately by SimulScan so Optical Character Recognition captures the owners name and address whilst their photo is captured separately.
+These regions are defined by a template which maps the various regions of the document to the data they contain and can be created on-line at <a href="https://dpx-uat.motorolasolutions.com/">The SimulScan template builder</a>.
+This API is available only on Symbol Android devices with firmware supporting SimulScan.</p>
-</code></pre>
-<pre><code>## Enabling the API
+<h2>Enabling the API</h2>

-In order to use this API you must include the following extension in your `build.yml`.
+<p>In order to use this API you must include the following extension in your <code>build.yml</code>.</p>

-    :::ruby
+<pre><code>:::ruby
 extensions: ["simulscan"]

-## JavaScript Usage
-Be sure to review the [JavaScript API Usage](/guide/api_js) guide for important information about using this API in JavaScript.

-## Ruby Usage
-Be sure to review the [Ruby API Usage](/guide/api_ruby) guide for important information about using this API in Ruby.
 </code></pre>

+<h2>JavaScript Usage</h2>

+<p>Be sure to review the <a href="/guide/api_js">JavaScript API Usage</a> guide for important information about using this API in JavaScript.</p>

+<h2>Ruby Usage</h2>

+<p>Be sure to review the <a href="/guide/api_ruby">Ruby API Usage</a> guide for important information about using this API in Ruby.</p>

 <a name='Methods'></a>